dobinator/Note-taker/README.md

 ## Description:

 This application was created to write and save notes.
-The notes can be deleted as well, b\y clicking on the trashcan icon.
-The application will be launched by Heroku.
+The notes can be deleted as well, by clicking on the trashcan icon.
+The application is launched on Heroku.

 ## Table of Contents